Specialisation in Education

 DOCSE-2024-01: Special and Inclusive education

-Special and inclusive education aims to provide high-quality education for learners with diverse needs and to ensure the implementation of equal education principle .
-Inclusive education welcomes and celebrate diversity and improves the quality of education for all learners, where everyone receives support from the education system.
+Special and inclusive education aims to provide high-quality education for learners with diverse needs and to ensure the implementation of equal education principles.
+Inclusive education welcomes and celebrates diversity and improves the quality of education for all learners, where everyone receives support from the education system.
 It emphasizes the importance of full participation for all students, both special and regular students in different education settings, and supports individual needs.
-Inclusive education is also a means of creating effective classrooms where the educational needs of all students are addressed
+Inclusive education is also a means of creating effective classrooms where the educational needs of all students are addressed.

 Academic Unit: School of Education